pluralsh/polly/internal/template/docs.md

 Implementation: github.com/Masterminds/sprig/v3.randBytes

 ##  randInt
-Returns a random integer value from min (inclusive) to max (exclusive).
+Returns a random integer value from min (inclusive) to max (exclusive). `randInt 12 30` will produce a random number in the range from 12 to 30.